ashleylord8/STTtraining/README.md

-  corpus-add-words [options]                 Add a group of words from a file into a corpus corpus-add-word [options]                  Add a single word to the corpus corpus-delete-word [options]               Delete a single word from a corpus
+  corpus-add-words [options]                 Add a group of words from a file into a corpus corpus-add-word [options]                  Add a single word to the corpus corpus-delete-word [options]               Delete a single word from a corpus corpus-from-workspace [options]            Build a Speech to text corpus from a Conversation workspace

 Options:

   -h, --help     output usage information
   -V, --version  output the version number
 ```

+### Getting Started

+All the commands need an Speech to Text `username` and `password`.
+Take a look at the [Getting Credentials](getting-credentials) page to learn how to get credentials for the Watson services.

 ### How to get the `workspace.json` file